 Damien Cadio, Lady Marlène, 2007, oil on canvas

 Newman said he did large formats to enhance their intimate character.
-Could you explain the aesthetic issues that causes you to use small format?
+Could you explain the aesthetic issues that cause you to use a small format?

-Do you use captured images from downloaded movies, which created an abstraction with bad quality of landscapes and figures?
+Do you use captured images from downloaded movies, which create an abstraction via the bad quality of the landscapes and figures they depict?

 Absolutely.
 The details are rinsed and the gradients become plans and perspective without excessive cuts which sometimes result in simply absurd images.
 With this kind of very suggestive patina - this digital sfumato - to interpret a screenshot is very exhilarating, because I find myself treating entire areas of pure spots, areas of non-determined abstract.
-Unlike my x frankly abstract paintings, whose image referal is generally very accurate, and respected thoroughly, they are more exciting, more enjoyable ...
-And, no fun no painting!
-VHS for example washes the image to such an extent that the colors are already those that I seek, that the outlines are already eaten, filed, as if there was a correlation between magnetic grime and slime oil .
+Unlike my ex-, frankly abstract paintings, whose image depiction is generally very faithful, and respected thoroughly, screenshots are more exciting, more enjoyable.
+And, no fun, no painting!
+VHS, for example, washes the image to such an extent that the colors are already those that I seek, that the outlines are already eaten, filed, as if there was a correlation between magnetic grime and slime oil .
 White is generally more like a ghost trail of light as a breakthrough that will ruin the area, finding themselves at the forefront of the whole scene.

 Indirectly.
 As in photography, the burnt areas are white.
 For light I use color, but white is another thing.
 A bit like when nitrate films were burning.
-The fire makes holes in the film, and the most direct white falshed, like a sun in a cave.
-This gives all of a sudden vision of the light body which emanates directly from their projections, the body’s proper light.
+The fire makes holes in the film, and the most direct white flushed, like a sun in a cave.
+This gives a sudden vision of the light body which emanates directly from their projections, the body’s proper light.

 Do you mention the idea of suspicion in your paintings?

-I am very leery of the idea of suspicion.
+I am very wary of the idea of suspicion.

-Luc Tuymans says that his job is «analytical, not sign driven.» Would you do this strange dichotomy between signified and significant?
+Luc Tuymans says that his job is “analytical, not sign driven.”
+Do you also abide by this strange dichotomy between signified and signifier?

-I think Luc Tuymans is one of the few artists that is both copiously to paint a beautiful and modern painting, and to assign (by the accuracy (or not) of the subjects, sets and titles) and a thought purpose without the two canceled out.
+I think Luc Tuymans is one of the few artists that copiously paints a beautiful and modern painting, and assigns (by the accuracy (or not) of the subjects, sets and titles) a thought purpose, without canceling one or the other out.
 I believe a form of indifference makes this possible.
-Hierarchies, the weight of things stories.
+Hierarchies, the weight of things, stories.